apache/tvm/apps/cpp_rpc/README.md

 ```

 ## Note
-Currently support is only there for Linux / Android environment and proxy mode doesn't be supported currently.
+Currently support is only there for Linux / Android / Windows environment and proxy mode doesn't be supported currently.